 For my book I decided to go with Amazon and with KDP Select, in large part for the sake of simplicity.
 My paperback will be available through extended distribution as well, only because I’m hoping my local library will pick it up as part of their local indie author program.
 So far I’ve been happy with the Amazon experience, although the Kindle Create app didn’t do everything that I wanted it to do.

+I hope these self-publishing basics have been helpful.
 Are you thinking of publishing a book at some point?
 Have you started researching options yet?